-Last week saw UK inflation surging to its highest level for a decade, hitting 4.2% in October.
+October saw UK inflation surging to its highest level for a decade, hitting 4.2%.
 This was both higher than the markets expected and more than twice the Bank of England’s (the Bank) target of 2%.

 It looks as if soaring energy and fuel prices are pushing up the cost of living, and families were warned of a “painful’ rise in the cost of living this winter.
 The figures also showed sharp rises in inflation across food, hospitality and household goods as supply chain disruption took its toll.

 The figures have surprised some market commentators after the Bank of England’s decision earlier this month to maintain interest rates at record levels of 0.1%.
 The Bank, however, needs to be seen to be doing something, as there is a danger that inflation is rising so rapidly that it risks becoming embedded.
 There is also the issue of the Bank’s credibility after the decision to leave interest rates untouched, which deceived the market and led to some questioning their credibility.
 Although their reasoning for not raising interest rates to date has been due to the labour markets, it is evident after the employment figures, that this is no longer in question.

 With the sharp fall in unemployment and record levels of vacancies, it is now believed that an interest rate rise next month to curb prices is almost inevitable.